lavinigam-gcp/build-with-adk/retail-ai-location-strategy/blog/bonus-ag-ui-frontend.md

 add_adk_fastapi_endpoint(app, adk_agent, path="/")
 ```

-**Key points:**
-- `from app.agent import root_agent` - Uses your exact same agent
-- `ADKAgent` wraps it with AG-UI protocol support
-- No agent code modifications needed
+The critical line is `from app.agent import root_agent`—it imports your exact same agent.
+The `ADKAgent` wrapper adds AG-UI protocol support, translating the agent's state changes into SSE events that the frontend can consume.
+No changes to your carefully crafted prompts, tools, or callbacks.

 ---

 ## The Frontend Page

-The main page connects to the agent and renders state:
+The main page connects to the agent and renders its state.
+CopilotKit provides two key hooks that make this work:

 ```tsx
 // app/frontend/app/page.tsx